 When fishing sturgeon around the Astoria area, we are generally fishing in water between 5 and 15 feet deep because that’s where the sturgeon feed on the wide flats of the Columbia River estuary.

-Sturgeon fishing in shallow water is a thrill of a lifetime.
+Sturgeon fishing in shallow water is the thrill of a lifetime.
 A sturgeon hooked in shallow water often becomes very acrobatic.
 Wait ’til you get one of these leapers on your line!
+If you would like to Book an Astoria Oregon Sturgeon fishing charter, click here.

 If you’re interested in deep-sea fishing, another great opportunity that starts from the Port of Astoria is halibut fishing.